 1. Prepare Employees for Change

 Preparing employees for a digital transformation is all about offering them information and making sure they are involved in what is to come.
-Many company owners skimp when it comes to this necessary part of change management.
+Many transformation initiatives skimp when it comes to this necessary part of change management.
 But in doing so, they isolate employees and make them feel as if they are being forced into change without prior knowledge.
 To be successful in the end, providing a clear explanation of why the change is needed for the company is ever-important.
 Likewise, you should be explaining how a new solution will change how employees perform their daily work processes.

 2. Equip Employees with Tools They Need to Make the Change

 By working through a good digital adoption strategy, employees are less likely to feel completely overwhelmed when new software or a new digital solution goes live.
-They will have spent time getting familiar with the new technology through their training, which can take a lot of stress out of a major transition.

 3. Support Employees Through the Change

 Every individual can perceive a big change differently.
 You may have some employees that jump right in, show little resistance, and seem excited to learn.
 You may also have some employees that feel annoyed with change or seem uninterested in doing things differently.
 In any case, the third necessary component in change management is to support every employee right where they are, no matter what mindset they have.